HR tips for a stress free Christmas closure

 HR is one of the last functions to take advantage of automated processes and technology

+To date, the HR sector has been slow to embrace technological shifts such as the automation of HR and recruitment processes.
+Yet this is arguably one of the greatest time saving and risk reduction tools available for business owners.
+Just how well businesses are organised to use digital technologies is a fundamental source of competitive advantage.
+After all, automating certain HR functions and processes can help free up huge amounts of time, allowing managers to focus on more important and value-adding priorities.
 Yet currently, many businesses still coordinate their HR functions and tasks through the use of spreadsheets and other time-consuming, data-heavy, and manual processes.
 But the faithful spreadsheet is no longer the best choice when it comes to workforce management – the biggest risk being that they are error prone, and also do not allow for automations and integrations.

 So how can HR processes be automated?